zzonyo/trust-docs-test/source/index.html.md

 This interface is used to transfer assets between Spot account and Option account.

-API rate limit for this interface is up to 10 times per minute.
+API rate limit for this interface is 1 times/second.

 Transferring margin between Spot account and Option account Interface, sets 8 decimal places for transferring amount of all coins.